 - If you don’t have any Rae Dunn dishes, to make this fun upcycle project, be sure to check the thrift store.
 I saw some very cute items there that would work.

-How Do I Make this Rae Dunn Repurpose?
+How Do I Make This Rae Dunn Repurpose Craft?

 I’m so glad you asked.
 Below is our written tutorial.